oortsang/jaxhps-scattering/docs/Contributing.rst

 Contributing
 =========================

 We welcome contributions to the ``jaxhps`` package!
 Please make contributions through pull requests `on GitHub <https://github.com/meliao/ha-hps>`_.
-To make development easier, forking the repository then installing the package in editable mode and using the ``dev_requirements.txt`` is recommended:
+To make development easier, forking the repository then installing the package in editable mode with the optional dev requirements is recommended:

 .. code:: bash

    cd ha-hps
-   pip install dev_requirements.txt
-   pip install -e .
+   pip install -e .[dev]

 Potential contributions include: